Sentiment scanner

 Put/Call Ratio API

 A put/call ratio scanner compares put activity with call activity across a defined universe.
-The useful version is not just one number: it segments by ticker, expiration, volume, open interest, and liquidity so the signal can be inspected instead of blindly ranked.
+The useful version is a segmented record by ticker, expiration, volume, open interest, and liquidity so the signal can be inspected instead of blindly ranked.

 Core formula